RyanEdwards1/ZSL/README.md

 The Resources that we used during this project where: A Computer, Internet Access, Unity Pro, Adobe Photoshop, Microsoft Office

 ## The Project Management Plan
+The project management plan that we are using is called Scrum it is a basic framework that lots of people and groups use when doing work/project.
+The events within scrum are all aimed towards helping the project move forward some of events are Sprint, Sprint Planning, Sprint Review.
+All of these are work done within a certain time.
+The way scrum works within a project is it breaks the whole project down into Epics which are the main points of the project.
+Then the epics are set into User Stories which are smaller projects that once completed.
+Are combined to complete the epic which is then a min part of the project completed.

 ## II.
 First Client Meeting (2nd October 2017)
 Our first meeting with the client involeed a representative from ZSL visiting us and giving a presentation about what they wanted us to create for them.
 The information given to us included: